Dunham & Jones, Experienced & Qualified Criminal Attorneys

 If bail cannot be posted, the individual generally remains in custody unless the court later reduces the bail amount or grants a personal recognizance bond.
 This time allows individuals to return home and begin preparing for their case.
 Working with experienced criminal defense counsel early can help with preparation for cases involving DWI, drug charges, assault, weapons offenses, or other criminal matters in Midland County.

-Are You Trying To Bond Someone out of Jail in Midland, Texas?
+Are you trying to bond someone out of jail in Midland, Texas?

 Remember, if you are trying to help a family member or friend be released from a Midland County Jail, call your Dunham & Jones BAIL BONDS TEAM at 432-888-8888 to discuss options when the defendant cannot pay the full bail amount required, including whether a bail bond may be used as part of the bail bonds process to secure release while ensuring the defendant appears for their court date.